lydia-barker/gist-604b-assignment2/README.md

 # gist-604b-assignment2
 GIST 604B Assignment 2: QGIS Desktop GIS Projects

 This repository showcases introductory skills developed using QGIS, a free, open-source geographic information system software.
-Included in this repository are .qgs files with layers and completed styiling and/or spatial analyses that correspond to the tutorials found on QGIS.com.
+Included in this repository are .qgz files with layers and completed styiling and/or spatial analyses that correspond to the tutorials found on QGIS.com.
 These tutorials all fall under "basic" and "intermediate GIS operations."
 You can find the complete list of tutorials [HERE](https://www.qgistutorials.com/en/index.html).
 Skills represented in this repository include statistical analyses, raster styling, spatial and table joins, and performing spatial queries.

 These tutorials were completed using QGIS 4.0 using a UNIX (macOS) operating system.
-No plug-ins were used in these .qgs files.
+No plug-ins were used in these .qgz files.

 Tutorials completed in this repository:
 - [Making a map](https://www.qgistutorials.com/en/docs/3/making_a_map.html)